zo0o0ot/speaker-page/content/slides/mindfulness-wellness-wheel/index.md

 ???

-The Rain method was created by Dr. Tara Branch, PhD.
+The Rain method was created by Dr. (TARR-uh BROCK) Tara Brach

 The acronym RAIN is an easy-to-remember tool for practicing mindfulness and compassion using the following four steps: